railcore/railcore.github.io/customization/thermistors.md

 In addition to the two above, the Duet2 has a third unused Thermistor input and the Duex5 has five more thermistor inputs for added expansion.

 ### Keenovo thermistor
 The Kit's Keenovo bed heater has an additional NTC 100K thermistor bundled into the heater, so why not connect it for monitoring?
-Plug it into the `E1 THERMISTOR2` thermistor port on the Duet:
+Plug it into the `E1 THERMISTOR2` port on the Duet, which is selected by the `X2` flag for `M305`:

 ![Thermistor Port](Thermistor-Duet.PNG)

-The thermistor inputs have unusual numbering in the RRF2 firmware, so this input is designated `X2`:
 ```
 ; Keenovo NTC 100K (Beta 25/50 3950K 1%) Thermistor in bed heater (red wires) [X2=E1 Extruder]
 M305 P103 X2 T100000 B3950 R4700 C0 H0 L0 S"Keenovo"